bohdanlazurenko/simple-counter-app/README.md

 # Simple Counter App

-A simple counter application built with Next.js 14, TypeScript, and Tailwind CSS.
+A clean and simple counter application built with Next.js 14, TypeScript, and Tailwind CSS.

 ## Getting Started